CodeClubStrad/CodeClubStrad-Spring-2016/2016_04_25_session_10/readme.md

 #How to add javascript to your web pages
 If you didn't already do it in [session_9](../2016_04_18_session_9/), make a new folder in 'Documents' called 'html'.
 Inside this new folder make two more folders, one called 'media' and one called 'css'.

-Open the text editor on the Pi (usually on the Accessories menu).

 ##Javascript example 1: telling the time
-Type this into a new file:
+Open the text editor on the Pi (usually on the Accessories menu) and type this into a new file:

 ```html
 <!DOCTYPE html>